aanderse/LdapRecord.com/source/docs/configuration.md

 You can use any account that has these permissions.

-> {note} To run administration level operations, such as resetting passwords,
+> To run administration level operations, such as resetting passwords,
 > this account **must** have permissions to do so on your directory.

 ### Port {#port}